Ultrasound-guided sclerotherapy can help treat spider and varicose veins in Boca Raton

-What to Expect During Ultrasound-Guided Sclerotherapy
+What to Expect During Ultrasound Treatments

 Sclerotherapy is a non-surgical outpatient procedure that is generally done in the doctor’s office.
 No incisions or anesthesia are required for the procedure.

-During the procedure, you will be asked to lay on your back with legs elevated.
+During the procedure, you will be asked to lay on your back with your legs elevated.
 Using the ultrasound, Dr. Schoenhaus will locate the deep veins that are causing the discoloration to develop on the skin.
 A saline solution is then injected into the targeted vein.
 This solution causes the vein to swell and block blood flow as it scars.
 Over time, the vein will disappear entirely.

 Treatment sessions generally last approximately one hour.
 For complete removal of the problem veins, several treatment sessions may be necessary, but this depends on the severity of the varicose and spider veins.